WeTrustPlatform/charity-management-serv/README.md

 ssl_certificate_id = <get cert for your domain via AWS ACM.
 Make sure it in the same region.
 For example: arn:aws:acm:us-west-2:xxxxxx:certificate/xxxxxxxxx"
 ```
-- Other default configs are declared at the beginning of `staging.tf`
+- Other default configs are declared at the beginning of `servers.tf`
 - Provise infra and deploy for the first time:
 ```
 terraform apply